zhumistry/pythonalgorithms/README.md

 # pythonbasics

-A collection of basic python commands

-For all who are beginners in the world of python
+A collection of basic python commands for all who are beginners in the world of python